Philips

 • Ad recall was double of the previous campaign

-• Increased sales, as measured by Philips’ share of search across markets increasing by 6% – which has a statistically significant correlation with actual share of market, according to research from the IPA and Les Binet
+• Increased sales, indicated by a rise in Philips’ share of search across markets, which correlates significantly with actual market share according to research from the IPA and Les Binet

 • A review-ception; people even started reviewing our review-based campaign.